Chesapeake Bay Governor's School for Marine and Environmental Science

 The Chesapeake Bay Governor's School for Marine Environmental Science (CBGS) is a public regional magnet high school.
-Its main building is located in Tappahannock, Virginia, directed by Dr. Rachel Ball.
+Its main building is located in Tappahannock, Virginia, directed by Dr. Jason Strong.

 According to the main site, "The Chesapeake Bay Governor's School for Marine and Environmental Science provides a community of learners the opportunity to explore connections among the environment, math, science, and technology -- developing leaders who possess the research and technical skills, global perspective, and vision needed to address the challenges of a rapidly changing society."

 Participating school systems

 One of the 18 Virginia Governor's Schools, it draws students from 13 school districts divided among three sites: